InternetOfUs/personal-context-builder/README.md

 `DEFAULT_REDIS_DATABASE_MODEL_0 = "SimpleLDA:PipelineBOW"` you can replace 0 by another number, up to 15.

 If you want to use a different pipleline (other data sources or/and other features), you can create them in `wenet_pipelines.py`

-# API Usage

-Full openapi documentation available [here](http://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/sources/wenet-personal_context_builder.json#/)

-The API provides user's routine with two routes:

-*  `/routines/` for all routines for all users
-*  `/routines/<user_id>/` routine for specific user

-Routines are a dict with model as key, values are dict with user_id as key and list of float as routine of the user.

-It's possible to filter models base on name with the parameters `models`.
-Example to get only `SimpleBOW:PipelineBOW` : `/routines/?models=SimpleBOW:PipelineBOW`.
-It's possible to add several time `models` parameter to get multiple models.

-List of available models can be retrieved with the route `/models/`

-You can get the N closest users from a location with the route `/closest/<lat:number>/<lng:number>/<N:number>/`

-You can compare the routines of users by using `/compare_routines/` (e.g `/compare_routines/mock_user_1/SimpleLDA:PipelineBOW/?users=mock_user_2&users=mock_user_3`)

 ## Architecture